padogrid/bundle-none-tutorial-padogrid/README.md

 ### OQL

 Pado creates all *grid paths* under the unique grid ID, which is analogous to the cluster name.
-For example, the parenent grid has the grid ID, 'grid0'.
+For example, the parent grid has the grid ID, 'grid0'.
 To execute OQL statements, the region path must include the grid ID as shown in the examples shown below.

 ```sql
 --Query all from the 'account' region